This caramel apple upside-down cake is the perfect dessert for fall!

 Instructions

-• Preheat oven to 350°F. Generously grease a round 9-inch baking pan.
+• Preheat oven to 350°F. Generously grease a round 9-inch baking pan (such as a cake pan) with a baking nonstick spray.

-• In a small saucepan over medium heat, melt butter and brown sugar together for 2-3 minutes, stirring until smooth.
+• In a small saucepan over medium heat, melt butter and brown sugar together for about 2 minutes, stirring until combined.
+Mixture will still be slightly grainy.
 Pour into prepared baking pan.

 • Arrange apple slices on top of caramel so that they’re slightly overlapping each other.